 - The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources Pohnpei has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.
-In this analysis, only the General Fund is considered. - For the year ended September 30, 2008, Pohnpei's unreserved fund balance of the General Fund was approximately 71.8% of annual revenues.
-Although this continues to be an extremely favorable indicator, is did decline from the ratio of the prior period.
+In this analysis, only the General Fund is considered. - For the year ended September 30, 2009, Pohnpei's unreserved fund balance of the General Fund was approximately 39.8% of annual revenues.
+Although this continues to be an extremely favorable indicator, is did continue to decline from the ratios of the prior periods.